-You wouldn't put a tablespoon of harmful cosmetic components in your mouth.
+You wouldn't put a tablespoon of harmful cosmetic ingredients in your mouth.
 However, rubbing them beneath your arms in the form of antiperspirant may be worse in certain respects.
 When you consume something, your liver and digestive system break it down, but when you apply something to your skin, it can reach your bloodstream without being digested.
-For all of these reasons, researchers are concerned that some antiperspirant components may cause or contribute to developmental or reproductive problems, as well as cancer.
-Here are five antiperspirant components to avoid.
+For all of these reasons, researchers are concerned about the dangers of anti-perspirantingredients that may cause or contribute to developmental or reproductive problems, as well as cancer.
+Here are five antiperspirantingredients to avoid.

 There are several parabens that are used as preservatives in deodorants and other personal care products.
 Some parabens may disrupt your body's production and regulation of estrogen and other hormones.
 Because the breast contains estrogen-sensitive tissue, the concern is that putting parabens in close proximity to this tissue on a daily basis may increase the formation of cancer cells.
 This is true for both men and women.